riyas2327/atlas-examples-terraform/setup/general.md

   - `AWS_ACCESS_KEY_ID`
   - `AWS_SECRET_ACCESS_KEY`

 ** If you want to use a VPC/Subnet other than your providers default, be sure to fill in `vpc_id` and `subnet_id` for each of the Packer templates.
-If you're using AWS and deleted the default VPC, or one does not exist (Amazon EC2 "Classic" accounts), follow [these steps](../setup/vpc.md) to manually create one, or [create one with Terraform](terraform/aws/network/main.tf). **
+If you're using AWS and deleted the default VPC, or one does not exist (Amazon EC2 "Classic" accounts), follow [these steps](../setup/vpc.md) to manually create one, or create one with Terraform. **

-Wait for the build(s) to finish and an `Artifact` to successfully be created before moving to the next step.

 ### Packer Templates